gspolima/gspolima/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔎 I’m fascinated by .NET and web technologies.
+- 🔎 I’m fascinated by .NET and JavaScript technologies.
 - 🌱 I’m currently learning Angular.
 - 🎯 Next on the spot: the OAuth2 Protocol.
 - 🎓 Undergoing Associate's deegre in Computer Programming at Centro Universitário Estácio do Ceará.